Ueshiba Morihei O-Sensei

 Growth through Discipline

-Yellowstone Aikikai teaches the martial art of Aikido and self defense,
+Yellowstone Aikikai explores the martial art of Aikido and self defense,

 combining offensive and defensive movements to control opponents.